 Said the Holy One Blessed be He to Moses: Moses!
 You look down on them!
 It was these mirrors, which raised up all these hosts in Egypt!
-Take them and make out of them the basin and its stand for the priests in which they can purify themselves, as it is stated: 'And he made the laver of brass, and the base thereof of brass, of the mirrors of the assembling women who raised up hosts [literally - assembled] those same mirrors which raised up all these hosts (Tanhuma, Pequdey 9). xxv
+Take them and make out of them the basin and its stand for the priests in which they can purify themselves, as it is stated: 'And he made the laver of brass, and the base thereof of brass, of the mirrors of the assembling women who raised up hosts [literally - assembled] those same mirrors which raised up all these hosts (Tanhuma, Pequdey 9). ^{xxv}

 Here it is the women's physicality and sexuality that is praised; their mirrors serve as a living reminder for the resourcefulness of the women in the dark years of slavery in Egypt.
 Not the denial of their sexuality is praised here but the positive use they made of the desire for life and survival.
 This midrash, that runs along the same line as the Pseudo-Jonathan's interpretation, teaches about the close and intimate connection between women and the Holy.
 God reproves Moses and instructs him to use the women mirrors to build the basin, from which the priests were to purify themselves before performing sacred rituals.
-A midrashic tradition maintains that in addition to the basin, there was in the Tent of Meeting a ritual bath for women had the to the basin, there was in the Tent of Meeting a ritual bath for women would immerse [there] it would rank to them as though they were engaged in Divine service).
-This tradition explains the claim made by Pseudo-Jonathan that the women immersed and conceived "righteous sons". xxvi as positive.
+A midrashic tradition maintains that in addition to the basin, there was in the Tent of Meeting a ritual bath for women would immerse [there] it would rank to them as though they were engaged in Divine service).
+This tradition explains the claim made by Pseudo-Jonathan that the women immersed and conceived "righteous sons".^{xxvi} In this midrash not only sexuality is depicted as a positive and vital force, the vanity of the women who used their mirror to arouse their husbands is portrayed as positive.
 However, as opposed to this line of interpretation, in the verse quoted from I Samuel 2:22, the women's presence in the Shiloh Tabernacle is always deemed as danger.
 It is true that they are not explicitly accused of seducing the priests but the verse remains unclear about the nature of the sexual relation between them.
-In general it is not unlikely that priests took advantage of the fact that women were dependant on them for obtaining a state of ritual purity.
+In general it is not unlikely that priests took advantage of the fact that women were dependent on them for obtaining a state of ritual purity.
 However it seems that the opposite situation, namely that the women may have tempted the priest, was deemed even more troubling for the sages.